Israel reopening Gaza’s border crossing with Egypt on Sunday after long closure

 An Israeli official who spoke on condition of anonymity in accordance with policy told The Associated Press that dozens of Palestinians would initially be allowed through each way, starting with medical evacuees and Palestinians who fled during the war.

-They said 50 medical evacuees would be permitted to exit, and 50 returnees permitted to enter.
-It remains unclear if the medical evacuees will be accompanied by escorts like caretakers as they have been other times throughout the war.

-Thousands of Palestinians inside Gaza are trying to leave the war-battered territory, while many others who fled the territory during the heaviest fighting say they want to return home.
-Egypt alone is hosting tens of thousands of Palestinians from Gaza.
+Gaza’s health system was decimated in the war, rendering advanced surgical procedures out of reach.
 Roughly 20,000 sick and wounded Palestinians need treatment outside Gaza, according to the territory’s health ministry.
 In the past, those prioritized for evacuation have been mostly children, cancer patients and people suffering from physical trauma.
-Most received treatment in Egypt.

-At least 30,000 Palestinians have registered with the Palestinian Embassy in Cairo for return to Gaza, according to an embassy official, speaking on condition of anonymity because details of the reopening remain under discussion.

 The reopening is one of the first steps in the second phase of last year's U.S.-brokered ceasefire agreement, which includes challenging issues ranging from demilitarizing Gaza to putting in place an alternative government to oversee rebuilding the mostly destroyed enclave.